ksu-cs-textbooks/cis526/content/x-examples/01-express-starter/02-express-starter.md

 The next few lines add various middlewares to the Express application using the `app.use()` function.
 Each of these is effectively a function that is called each time the application receives a request, one after the other, until a response is generated and sent.
 See [Using middleware](https://expressjs.com/en/guide/using-middleware.html) in the Express documentation for more details.

+The last line of that group uses the `express.static` middleware to serve static files from the `public` directory (it uses the `path` library and the `__dirname` global variable to construct the correct absolute path to those files).
+So, if the user requests any path that matches a static file, that file will be sent to the user.
+This will happen even if a static file matches an existing route, since this middleware is added to the application before the routes.
+So, there are some instances where we may want to connect this middleware to the application _after_ adding some important routes - we'll discuss that in the future as we continue to build this application.

 After that, the two routers are added as well.
 Each router is given a base path - the `index` router is given the `/` path, then the `users` router is given the `/users` path.
 These are the URL paths that are used to determine where each incoming request should be sent in the application.
 See [routing](https://expressjs.com/en/guide/routing.html) in the Express documentation for more details.

 Finally, the Express application referenced in `app` is exported from this file.
 It is used by the `bin/www` file and attached to an `http` server to listen for incoming requests.